Massage Chair Glossary

 Body Scan Technology

 Body Scan Technology uses the rollers and computer mapping to determine the size, shape, and locations of stress on every individual who uses the massage chair.
-A chair with body scanning technology will provide each user with a more personalized massage.
+A chair with body scanning technology will provide each user with a more enhanced personalized and specific massage for their body type.

 The clapping technique uses the massage rollers to mimic a cupped hand and utilizes a clapping motion on the muscle, lifting and stretching it.

 A compression massage is a tight squeezing or rubbing motion that is used to provide relief.
-This technique is often administered by the massage chair’s airbag system.
+The massage chair’s airbag system often administers this technique.

 Deep Pressure Massage

 The deep pressure massage mode applies strong pressure to a group of muscles for a sustained amount of time.
-This is done in an effort to remove deep knots in the muscles.
+This is done to remove deep knots in the muscles.

 Deep Tissue Massage